 I recently had the chance to chat with Joanna about her life and her “obsession” with fashion.
 Here is my interview with this Fabulous After 40 Styleblazer.

 Deb: Joanna, You’re originally from England.
 How did you end up in Atlanta?

 Joanna: My husband and I have always loved travel and adventure, so when he got the opportunity to work here back in 2000, we came thinking we can always go back if it doesn’t work out!
 Fifteen years later, we are US citizens with two children as Southern as they come.

 Deb: What differences have you noticed between the way English and American women like to dress?

-Joanna: Of course this varies by location within the US, but I find Southern women to be far more casual – lots of athletic wear during the day!
-I think that is driven (pun intended) by the car culture here – you can go all day without seeing anyone you know, just driving from A to B. In the UK I always walked a lot, used public transport, etc. so I felt we had more of a ‘daily catwalk’ to dress up for and be seen.
-Also, here in the South you can go out for dinner in just jeans and a t-shirt – no one seems to expect you to dress up.
+Joanna: Of course, this varies by location within the US, but I find Southern women far more casual – lots of athletic wear during the day!
+I think that is driven (pun intended) by the car culture here – you can go all day without seeing anyone you know, just driving from A to B. I always walked a lot in the UK, used public transport, etc., so I felt we had more of a ‘daily catwalk’ to dress up for and be seen.
+Also, here in the South, you can go out for dinner in just jeans and a t-shirt – no one seems to expect you to dress up.

 Deb: Tell us about your style?
 How would you describe it?